 They help to filter Laguna Bacalar, which is one of the reasons it appears so strikingly blue and clear.
 From above, they look like ordinary mossy rocks, but up close, you can observe the intricate and fragile characteristics of these wild wonders.

 Cenote Cocalitos is almost 105 feet deep, and it offers a day full of action-packed adventure.
 There’s a boat ride option that’s super popular among tourists.
 It’s become a classic way to learn more about the cenotes in Bacalar.

 There’s even a Balneario, or beach club, that makes going for a swim in these calm, warm waters super comfortable and effortless.
 It’s on the rustic side compared to other balnearios in Bacalar, so don’t expect too much luxury.
 However, it does have all the basic facilities needed to really enjoy this breathtaking cenote, plus a couple of cute hammocks in the water.

 There is a paid public beach that borders Cenote Cocalitos.
 It has plenty of shade to enjoy a little lounge while enjoying the spectacular cenote views.
 It’s also best to visit on weekday mornings to avoid the crowds of families that tend to flock here most other times.

-The small eatery on-site has some delicious dishes, from fresh seafood ceviche to sandwiches and of course ice-cold cervezas.
+The small eatery on-site has some delicious dishes, from fresh seafood ceviche to sandwiches and, of course, ice-cold cervezas.
 Otherwise, you can always pack your own snacks and have a little picnic to enjoy on the grass or rent a table under the cool shade of a palapa.
-If you are looking for a more substantial meal, check our list of the best restaurants in Bacalar.
+If you are looking for a more substantial meal, check out our list of the best restaurants in Bacalar.